longshotlabs/simpl-schema/README.md

 ```

 ### Getting a List of Invalid Keys and Validation Error Messages

-_This is a reactive method if you have enabled Tracker reactivity._

 Call `myValidationContext.validationErrors()` to get the full array of validation errors.
 Each object in the array has at least two keys: